 Duration: 60 days

 The big one.
 The South Col route from Nepal remains the most realistic route.
-It’s technically easier and with the top camp at just under 8,000m, it means you spend less time in the ‘Death Zone’.
-This is your best shot at Sagarmāthā.
+It’s technically easier and with the top camp at just under 8,000m, it means climbers spend less time in the ‘Death Zone’.
+This is my best shot at summitting Sagarmāthā.

 - Costs are calculated to include airfares from the UK.

 - Additional training courses would (of course) be beneficial.
 Particularly more Alpine and high-altitude practice.

-- This program is based on the Messner or Carstensz list assuming that the highest point in Oceania is the Carstensz Pyramid in Indonesia and not Mount Kosciuszko in Australia.
+- This program is based on the Messner or Carstensz list assuming that the highest point in Oceania is Puncak Jaya in Indonesia and not Mount Kosciuszko in Australia.

 For an excellent analysis of each summit, see A Guide to Each Continent’s Highest Peak by professional mountain guide Mike Hamill.